Ongewitter/XML-Funtime/README.md

 <h1> XML-Funtime </h1>

 <h2> Description </h2>

-A `.NET` solution to
+A solution to

-* Write a boolean to XML files in `C:\Orders`
+* write a boolean to XML files in `C:\Orders`
-* read said files and write the boolean, filename and the entire XML to a SQL Database
+* read said files and write the boolean, filename and the entire XML to an SQL Database
 * view that data in a Web App

 <h2> How to run </h2>